 Infrastructure development often takes place in landscapes already affected by multiple anthropogenic disturbances, leading to cumulative impacts on biodiversity.
 Typically, the impact of a given type of infrastructure is determined by computing the distance to the nearest feature only, ignoring potential cumulative impacts of multiple features, what can lead to severe underestimations.
 We propose an approach to assess whether and how multiple anthropogenic features lead to cumulative impacts.

-First, we derive a method to estimate the effect size and zone of influence (ZoI) of infrastructure, based on a range of decaying functions defining how the impact can vary therein.
-This formulation allows to quantify either the ZoI of the nearest feature only, or the cumulative ZoI of multiple features.
-Second, we use simulations and an empirical case to understand under which circumstances these two metrics can be distinguished to make inferences about anthropogenic impacts.
-Finally, we illustrate this approach by quantifying and visualizing cumulative impacts of recreational facilities in Norway on habitat selection of wild reindeer, a species highly sensible to anthropogenic disturbance.
+We derive a method to estimate the effect size and zone of influence (ZoI) of infrastructure, that allow for flexible functions defining how the impact vary within the ZoI.
+This formulation allows us to quantify the impact based on the nearest feature only, and the cumulative impact of multiple features of the same type.
+We use simulations and an empirical case to understand under which circumstances the estimated cumulative impact do not differ from the impact estimated using the nearest feature only.
+Finally, we illustrate the approach by quantifying and visualizing cumulative impacts of recreational facilities in Norway on habitat selection of wild reindeer, a species highly sensible to anthropogenic disturbance.

-The simulations show the ZoI of the nearest feature and the cumulative ZoI of multiple features cannot be statistically distinguished in two cases: when the spatial distribution of features is sparse and ZoI radius is small, or when features are clustered and ZoI radius is large.
-We found strong evidence of cumulative impacts of private cottages and tourist resorts on reindeer, with ZoI radii of 10 and 20 km, respectively.
-While the impact of a single private cottage is negligible, their cumulative impact can be larger than that of a tourist resort.
-Hence, measuring only the ZoI of the nearest private cottage would strongly underestimate the total impact of increasingly widespread cabin villages.
+Simulations show the impact estimated from the nearest feature and the estimated cumulative impact from multiple features cannot be distinguished when the occurrence of the feature is rare and ZoI is small, and when features are clustered and ZoI is large.
+In our empirical analysis we found strong evidence of cumulative impacts of private cottages and tourist resorts on reindeer, with a radius of the ZoI being 10 and 20 km, respectively.
+While the impact of a single private cottage was negligible, the cumulative impact of an aggregation of cabins could be larger than that of a tourist resort.
+Hence, measuring only the ZoI of the nearest private cottage would underestimate the impact of the widespread phenomena of cabin villages.

-The approach we developed allows to assess cumulative impacts of infrastructure on biodiversity, and can be broadly applied in environmental impact assessment and land use planning.
+The approach we develop allows to assess cumulative impacts of infrastructure on biodiversity, and can be broadly applied in environmental impact assessment and land use planning.
 All ZoI metrics are calculated before statistical analysis, making them computationally efficient and flexible, and can be computed in R and GRASS GIS through the oneimpact R package.
 Although our example focuses on animal space use, the approach can be applied in environmental impact studies from individuals to populations and communities, and counter the widespread trend of underestimating anthropogenic impacts.

 Key-words: Anthropocene, cumulative effects, distance-weighting, habitat fragmentation, habitat selection, kernel density, Rangifer tarandus, scale of effect